Use Color Strategically in Your Commercial Christmas Light Displays

 A sea of white lights may feel like a star-filled sky to you while you’re sitting at your planning table, but it may also be the last thing some harried shoppers want to see.
 Creating a few havens of color here and there provides a little something for everyone AND can be very helpful in directing shoppers around your space.

-Have you ever gone to tree farm on a snowy day to pick out a Christmas tree?
+Have you ever gone to a tree farm on a snowy day to pick out a Christmas tree?
 Think about how great it is to see those glimpses of evergreen peeking out of that white blanket.
 Have you ever watched a nature TV show, where beautiful, blue glacial ice gleams amid an ocean of snow?

 We’re not saying you’ll be able to compete with the wonders of nature, but you can use color to create a very pleasant and entertaining shopping experience for people.